Vizitest/docs/Writerside/topics/Running-all-group-tests.md

-# Running all group tests
+# Running all test configurations

+A powerful feature is the ability to execute all tests in a group sequentially.

-TODO
+TODO : sreenshot

+[Click here](Executing-multiple-test-configurations.md) for a detailed explanation.